 Nice cabins are supplied for your comforts.
 Bunk beds are nice and you'll need twin sheets and towels.
 Pillow and blanket will be supplied.
 You might consider donating these to the WOL staff at the end of the trip.

-This will depend on the size of the group.
-Buses are available for larger groups.
-The road system in Santiago is very modern with subway crossing the entire mega city mostly underground.
+The type of transportation will depend on the size of the group.
+Buses are available for larger groups and you will be picked up at the airport by the WOL staff.
+Today the road system in Santiago is very modern with good express ways and underground subway lines crossing the entire city.

-You'll need to take along your own bedding (twin sheets) and personal items.
-A list of necessary tools will be sent to you closer to the trip dates.
+You'll need to take along your own bedding (twin sheets), towels, and personal items.
+A list of necessary needed tools will be sent to you closer to the trip dates.
 Simple things such as hammers, screwdrivers, tape measures, etc are always good things to take along.
-Electric current in Chile is 240 volt so don't take hair dryers unless they can handle 240 voltage.
-Most computers or camera charges work on this voltage.
+The electric is 240 volt.
+Many phone and computer chargers adjust to this voltage but check yours before plugging it in.
+Some cordless tool chargers handle a range of voltage as well.
+We are looking for DeWalt 20v cordless tools.

 These projects are designed for everyone to attend.
 A love for the Lord to serve and a willingness to be blessed are what we are looking for.
 If you can do these things, you qualify!

-Trip cost covers: food, lodging, transportation, background check and travel insurance plus $125 work funds, $120 host cost and $50 Transportation per trip
+Trip cost covers: food, lodging, transportation and travel insurance plus $125 work funds, $100 host cost

 Word of Life Fellowship - Donations